signalfx/gdi-specification/specification/templates/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to our repository!
-Whether it's a bug report, new feature, question, or additional documentation, we greatly value feedback and contributions from our community.
+Whether it's a bug report, new feature, or question, we greatly value feedback and contributions from our community.
 Read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

-In addition to this document, please review our [Code of Conduct](CODE_OF_CONDUCT.md).
-For any code of conduct questions or comments please email oss@splunk.com.
+In addition to this document, review our [Code of Conduct](CODE_OF_CONDUCT.md).
+For any code of conduct questions or comments, send an email to oss@splunk.com.

 ## Reporting Bugs/Feature Requests

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.
-When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
-Please try to include as much information as you can.
-Details like these are incredibly
+When filing an issue, check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
+Try to include as much information as you can.
+Details like these can be useful:
-useful:

 - A reproducible test case or series of steps
 - The version of our code being used